 It’s never too early or too late for tomato growing tips!
 If you’re wondering how to grow tomatoes to insure your best ever harvest, this helpful information on growing tomatoes and our 19 best tomato growing tips is sure to help!

-Tomatoes can be a great plant for growing in your garden because they grow well with so many other plants and can even thrive in large pots or raised garden beds.
+Tomatoes grow well with so many other plants and even thrive in large pots or raised garden beds.
+They are a staple in home gardens, but can also be a little finicky.

-The first thing you need to know about growing tomatoes is how to choose the right tomato for your garden.
+The tomato growing tip is to choose the right tomato for your garden.
 Tomatoes come in all shapes, sizes, and colors.
+It’s easy to become overwhelmed with all the choices.

 How much time and space you have will determine which varieties of tomatoes are best suited to your needs.
 Different types of tomatoes are better suited to lots of space, while others grow well in pots or in raised beds.

-As you decide which tomatoes to grow, think about these questions and the answers:
+As you decide which tomatoes to grow, think about your answers to these questions:

 The answers to these questions will determine which type of tomato will grow best for you.